 Products available include a T-shirt, tank top, muscle T, hoodie, sweatshirt (all in many colors), plus a mug, tote bag, large tote/beach bag, backpack, laptop case, throw pillow (all in white) and soon, phone case.

 View/shop the I Was Born Collection is available at the brand spanking new The Tee Service store on Etsy via www.iwasbornthisway.com Behind the scenes photos and video from the shoot with Ron Amato on Instagram @theteeservice.

 The photos of Felisa and Chad in the I Was Born This Way T-shirts were shot by fine art photographer Ron Amato, a Professor in the Photography and Related Media department at the Fashion Institute of Technology in New York City.

 About Andy Reynolds

 For nearly twenty years Reynolds has been an LGBTQ publicist based in New York City doing business as Popular Publicity representing a rich spectrum of LGBTQ clients including publishers, authors, filmmakers, photographers, music artists, and events.
 Prior to becoming a publicist he was the editor of a dance music trade magazine and general manager of two great dance music labels, but throughout it all, he was a graphic designer at heart.

-Additional photos by Ron Amato.
+Photos of models Chad and Felisa in the I Was Born This Way T-shirt by Ron Amato.
 Hi-res images on request at firstname.lastname@example.org